Eschatologue/CM_wiki/docs/spells/description/r.md

 **Components:** V, S
 **Duration:** Instantaneous

 At your touch, all curses affecting one creature or object end.
-If the object is a cursed magic item, its curse remains, but the spell breaks its owner’s Attunement to the object so it can be removed or discarded.
+If the object is a cursed magic item, its curse remains, but the spell breaks its owner's Attunement to the object so it can be removed or discarded.

 ---